 Rationale for treatment of hip abductor pain syndrome

-Three articles on PainSci cite Bewyer 2003: 1.
+Three pages on PainSci cite Bewyer 2003: 1.
 Massage Therapy for Back Pain, Hip Pain, and Sciatica 2.
 Massage Therapy for Low Back Pain (So Low That It’s Not In the Back) 3.
 The Complete Guide to Low Back Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.